memfault/interrupt/_drafts/memfault-matter.md

 #### Via multicast

-We have not been using and implementing any of the options from above but instead decided to send the memfault reports to a dedicated IPv6 multicast address.
+We have not been using and implementing any of the options from above but instead decided to send the Memfault reports to a dedicated IPv6 multicast address.
 The UDP relay is listening on IPv6 and joins that multicast group.

 This mechanism requires very little setup on the customer premise and very implementation in the device.
 If the customer has no UDP relay, no data is transferred - which is good from a privacy point of view.
 However, if a customer has a complaint error reporting can easily be enabled.